cyberphone/cbor-everywhere/README.md

 in a textual format known as
 [diagnostic notation](https://www.rfc-editor.org/rfc/rfc8949#name-diagnostic-notation),
 rather than the actual CBOR binary code.
-The diagnostic notation is also suited for logging CBOR data.
+Using diagnostic notation is an established method for *logging* CBOR data.

+Aided by a suitable parser, diagnostic notation also makes *configuration files* in CBOR fully comparable to JSON.

 ## Support for Binary Data
 One of the more useful features of CBOR is the ability representing binary data